roncampbell/IRE2018/index.md

 We're going to be creating several tables (known in R as data frames), and of course we'll be naming them.
 We use an arrow-like thing called an <code>assignment operator</code> to do that.
 Here it is: <code><-</code>.
 You'll be using it a lot, and there's a shortcut: In Windows, type Alt plus the minus sign.
 In Mac, type Option plus the minus sign.

 We'll also be writing multi-line formulas, joining each line with an odd device called -- don't ask why -- a pipe.
 It looks like this: <code>%>%</code>.
 And yes, there's a shortcut: In Windows, type Shift-Control-M; in Mac, type Shift-Command-M.

+In R we usually work in "projects" and keep the data in one place.
+While we won't be creating a project for this class, we will go partway -- we'll set a working directory.
+The directory we'll use is whichever one the IRE-NICAR staff placed our data.
+(We'll find out before class.)
+To set the working directory go to the Session menu and click on Set Working Directory.
+We'll then look for the correct directory.
+Now it's time to import some data.

+    > AlligatorBites <- read_csv("Alligator_Bites.csv")
+    > View(AlligatorBites)

+Pay attention to spelling and capitalization!
+If you typed small-v "view", you got an error.